Next Event: Plant Fairs Roadshow, Hole Park Gardens, Rolvenden, Kent - Sunday, 2nd February, 2025

 What not to prune in winter

-1. Don’t touch stone fruit trees, including cherries, plums, damsons, apricots and peaches.
-Pruning now can spread disease, so wait until early or mid-summer.
+1. Don't touch stone fruit trees, including cherries, plums, damsons, apricots and peaches.
+Pruning in winter can spread disease, so wait until early or mid-summer.

 2. Leave rambling roses alone until late summer unless they have become completely out of control and need serious tidying up.